Differences in application and methods of weld seam calculation

 Dipl.-Ing.
 Michael Vorndran

-• Mechanical engineering studies at the TH-Ingolstadt (Dipl.-Ing.)
+• Studied mechanical engineering at the TH-Ingolstadt (Dipl.-Ing.)

 • M.Eng.
 Applied Computational Mechanics at ESoCAET (European School of CAE Technologies, TH-Ingolstadt and HAW-Landshut)